wbkd/leaflet-mapshot/README.md

 # Leaflet Mapshot

 A script for generating automated screenshots of a local Leaflet map.
+We used it to create the video in this article https://interaktiv.morgenpost.de/mauerzeichnen-auswertung/.

 ## How does it work?